 Mob Matters campaign

 To increase awareness of energy and water issues and our services, we teamed up with well-known Aboriginal comedian, Sean Choolburra, to develop the ‘Mob Matters’ awareness campaign.
 Read more about the campaign.

 EWON is part of the Good Service Mob, a collaboration of Indigenous and non-Indigenous staff from complaint-handling agencies who help Aboriginal and Torres Strait Islander consumers in NSW.

 The Good Service Mob was set up in 2005 to help ensure all Aboriginal and Torres Strait Islander communities are aware of their rights as consumers, and the free services available to help them.
-The Good Service Mob has visited many communities since its inception.
-Some of those communities include Armidale, Tamworth, Quirindi, Wyong, and Umina.
-Visit the Good Service Mob's website for information about upcoming events.
+The Good Service Mob has visited many communities since its inception including Armidale, Tamworth, Quirindi, Wyong, and Umina.
+Visit the Good Service Mob website for details of upcoming events.